riceissa/computing-notes/windows/free-wsl-diskspace.md

 WSL automatically grows the disk image file when files are created inside of WSL, but when files are deleted inside of WSL, it does not automatically shrink the disk image file.
-See https://askubuntu.com/a/1363021
+See <https://askubuntu.com/a/1363021>.
+This can lead to huge disk image file sizes, and the space isn't even being used for anything!

 However, it is possible to manually shrink the disk image file.